 He has evicted Jews who had legally purchased a home in Hebron from Arabs.
 Even when Jews in Migron purchased the land they had settled (or was it Bet El?), they were evicted by the Netanyahu government nevertheless.

-Successive governments have refused to annex J&S, including Netanyahu, despite the fact that Abbas’ UN bid violated the Oslo Accords which meant, from what I can make out, that Israel is no longer bound by the terms of those agreements.
+Successive governments have refused to annex J&S, including Netanyahu, despite the fact that Abbas’ UN bid violated the Oslo Accords which means that Israel is no longer bound by her side of the agreements.
 All of this essentially means that Israel is severely restricting its own natural growth.
+It is impeding the middle class from moving its way up to the next step in the economic ladder, because by not providing J&S as a viable, cheap alternative, it is effectively removing several steps from the middle of that ladder as people in other developed nations usually climb as they work their way through life, gradually paying off mortgages acquiring property etc. as they go.

 Herein lies the problem.
 As long as Israel refuses to assert its own rights, simply due to international pressure, Israel will never be able to grow healthily, providing opportunities for all.